 When first built, the western terminus for the Central line was planned to be Shepherd's Bush (opened July 1900), with a single track line running westwards to the line's Depot.

-With the launch of the Franco-British exhibition adjacent to the depot (on the site occupied by BBC Television Centre today), the line was extended further northwest to accommodate passengers to the Exhibition.
+With the launch of the Franco-British exhibition adjacent to the depot (on the site occupied by Television Centre, what many still call BBC television centre, to this day), the line was extended further northwest to accommodate passengers to the Exhibition.

 Image taken from the roof of Television Centre Car Park